 The standard shape of a breast implant can either be round or tear drop-shaped.
 Each shape serves a different aesthetic function as it pertains to the patient’s goals.
 Round implants produce a shapelier curve on the top portion of the breast.
 The teardrop implants are shaped to copy the natural appearance of the breast, so they will not appear as high, but push out the lower poles of the breasts.

 Implants are made with either a smooth or a textured surface.
 In general, smooth implants are more common.
-The textured implants were initially conceived out of the idea that it reduces the chances of capsular contracture (the constriction of scar tissue around the implant) although there is no valid claim to this.
+The textured implants were initially conceived out of the idea that it reduces the chances of capsular contracture (the constriction of scar tissue around the implant) although there is no valid claim to this in long term studies.
 The textured type is more common with the teardrop shape as the rough texture adheres to tissues helping the implant stay in place.

 The two most common placements are on top of the chest muscle or under it.
 When the implant is placed under the muscle, a pocket is created within the pectoralis major muscle.
 A pocket is also created if it is placed in front of the muscle, but many surgeons do prefer the submuscular approach (behind the muscle).
 This helps cover and camouflage the implant superiorly and medially.
 Placing the implant behind the muscle in thin patients, provides a more natural look.
 With submuscular implants, a person can get implant animation or movement as the chest muscles contract.
 Dr. Marosan's technique minimizes this to be less noticeable.